yamathon/LP3THW/README.md

-# lpthw
+# lp3thw
-My study drills and notes for Zed Shaw's Lpthw book.
+My study drills and notes for Zed Shaw's Lp3thw book.
 If you want to get it here's the link: https://learncodethehardway.org/python/